TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/ContactForm/Index.rst

 You can create a form from the :guilabel:`Web > Forms` module.
 This is a system extension which needs to be activated by your administrator.
-It is written in TypoScript and is fully documented in the :ref:`Form Framework<form:start>` system extension manual.
+It is written in TypoScript and is fully documented in the :doc:`Form Framework <ext_form:Index>` system extension manual.

 This module provides a guided interface for editors to create any kind of form such as a contact form, newsletter subscription or even a survey.
 TYPO3 comes